benchristelcom/benchristelcom.github.io/log.md

 The worldview of consumerism says the world is made of _things_.
 Creating value, in this system, equates to creating _things_.
 Christopher Alexander's worldview says the world is made of _structure_, and that value is created by giving order to that structure.

 -->

+## December 2, 2024

+The [Web Portal](/portal) page has a spiffy new design, and some new features:

+- Hit `enter` to navigate to the first link matching your search query.
+If no links matched, it'll search DuckDuckGo instead.
+- A few [DuckDuckGo bangs](https://duckduckgo.com/bangs) will autocomplete if you begin your search query with a bang.
+- Search now finds items by URL as well as visible text.

+This last feature was enabled by a new release of [hypersearch](https://www.npmjs.com/package/@benchristel/hypersearch)!

+The [metrics](/metrics.html) page is up-to-date with November's data.

 ## November 16, 2024